Snap6/sgw-training/tasks/tasks.md

 ### Description

-- Create a document from Couchbase Server UI
+- Create a document from Couchbase Server UI done it's called zomatooooo
-- Review the revision IDs and explain the different values in revision IDs
+- Review the revision IDs and explain the different values in revision IDs first id : 1-6c09ee187cece3ab2da390476ac6b48f second id : 2-bfa741a85dcfe111c1b0945078f2b049 third id : 3-8ddf2dade557cc0fdef75eed5b0e28a5

+so basically when you append or make changes the first id increases and the second part is a hash or somethiing

 ### Observations